Chidambaram at a glance:

-It is a beautiful temple dedicated to Goddess Kali, and is in the northern end of the town.
-The Thillai Kaliamman Temple was built by Kopperunjingan who ruled the region around 1229 to 1278 A.D.
+It is a beautiful temple dedicated to Goddess Kali and is at the northern end of the town.
+The Thillai Kaliamman Temple was built by Kopperunjingan who ruled the region from around 1229 to 1278 A.D.
 There are several stone inscriptions and deities present.
 Daily rituals are still performed here.

 Khadi Handicraft store: